Jayphen/jayphen.com/src/static/blog/how-this-blog-was-born.md

 This blog is built with SvelteKit and hosted on Vercel.

 The [source is here][11], so go ahead and peruse it.
-I will write more on this soon.
+I'm basically just grabbing a dir of markdown files, converting them to markdown and then using the `static` SvelteKit adapter to output a static site for hosting on Vercel.
+The cool thing about Vercel is that it runs the build every time I push to Github, so deploying changes is just a matter of pushing.

-I am actually writing this on my phone right now via Working Copy.
-The blog gets prerendered and deployed on every push, so I can play around with words whenever I have my phone with me.
+That's fine for now, although it would be kinda neat to have a CMS hosted somewhere.
+Since all of my markdown is in Github, I could edit them there and commit directly from Github's UI, but the flow is a little bit clumsy.

 [1]:	https://hyperlab.se/en/
 [2]:	https://www.jetshop.io/jetshop-flight/